Ryan Bailey (rugby league): Leeds Rhinos

 Bailey played in the 2009 Super League Grand Final victory over St. Helens at Old Trafford.
 Bailey played in the 2010 Challenge Cup Final defeat by Warrington at Wembley Stadium.
 Bailey played from the interchange bench for Leeds in the 2011 Challenge Cup Final defeat by the Wigan at Wembley Stadium.

 Bailey played in the 2011 Super League Grand Final victory over St. Helens at Old Trafford.

 Bailey played in the 2012 Challenge Cup Final defeat by Warrington at Wembley Stadium.

 Bailey played in the 2012 Super League Grand Final victory over Warringtonat Old Trafford.

 In 2014, Leeds held a testimonial game for Bailey against London Broncos.
 On 8 May 2014, he made his 300th career appearance for the Leeds club.
 Bailey played in the 2014 Challenge Cup Final victory over the Castleford Tigers at Wembley Stadium.

 Hull KR

 In 2015 Bailey moved to Hull Kingston Rovers.
-He was not fit enough to play former club Leeds in the opening game of the season but went on to score on his début the week after.
+He was not fit enough to play his former club Leeds in the opening game of the season but went on to score on his début the week after.
 In March it was announced Bailey had been released because of personal issues after only playing one game for the club.